Utah Drunk Driving Laws, Penalties, and Consequences

 A third DUI conviction in Utah (within 10 years of the prior two DUI convictions) results in harsh administrative and criminal penalties.

-Utah DUI: Refusal to Take a Blood, Breath, or Urine Test
+Utah’s Implied Consent Laws: Refusing a Blood, Breath, or Urine Test

 In Utah, if you get pulled over for a DUI (driving under the influence) and the officer asks you to take a blood, breath, urine, or saliva test, do you have to take one?
 What happens if you refuse?

-Utah's Boating Under the Influence Laws
+Utah's Boating Under the Influence (BUI) Laws and Penalties

 Unlike other states, Utah doesn’t have separate BUI laws.
 Instead, Utah law enforcement prosecutes BUI under the DUI statutes.